bites and bits of history

 Presented by the John & Loretta Hynes Foundation

-Join the Mahoning Valley Historical Society for the new Bites and Bits of History Lunch Program.
-Bring your lunch to the beautiful Tyler Mahoning Valley History Center on the third Thursday of every month for a historical presentation.
+Join the Mahoning Valley Historical Society for the Bites and Bits of History Lunch Program.
+Bring your lunch to the beautiful Tyler Mahoning Valley History Center on the third Thursday of every month at Noon for a historical presentation.
 These free lunchtime discussions will cover a variety of topics and give you a chance to explore local history in a new way.

-The daily parking lot on the west side of the building is available for $2.00.
+The daily parking lot on the west side of the building is available for $2.50.
 Place money in the numbered slot which corresponds to your parking space in the white box on the Federal Street sidewalk.
 Do not park in the monthly lot on the east side.
 Street parking in marked spots is free.
 Additional visitor information.

 Bring your own lunch, or visit Overture for their $6 Bites and Bits Lunch Special.
 Call Overture at 330-744-9900 to place your order.
 Coffee, pop, and water are available for purchase at the History Center.